armin-fx/BandedScad/readme.md

 Installation
 ------------

-You must extract archive 'tools.scad' and folder 'tools/' into a directory and now you can use it here.
+You must extract archive and copy 'tools.scad' and folder 'tools/' into a directory and now you can use it here.

-Or you can copy this into the library folder from OpenScad for global use The path for this directory depends on your system:
+Or you can copy this into the library folder from OpenScad for global use.
+The path for this directory depends on your system:

 | OS       | Path |